mulle-objc/mulle-objc-developer/README.md

 ![GitHub release](https://img.shields.io/github/release/mulle-nat/mulle-objc-developer.svg)

-This project packages all items together into a single homebrew formula.
+This project installs all required items together into a single formula and supplies you with a script `mulle-objc-init` to setup your own *mulle-objc* projects.

 This is also the goto project for
 [issues on GitHub](https://github.com/mulle-objc/mulle-objc-developer/issues),
 that don't match any of the other projects or where it's unclear where they belong.

+## Installation

+### Install on OS X

 You install **mulle-objc-developer** with [brew](//brew.sh):